awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-relational-modeling.md

 # Best Practices for Modeling Relational Data in DynamoDB<a name="bp-relational-modeling"></a>

-Traditional relational database management system \(RDBMS\) platforms store data in a normalized relational structure that reduces hierarchical data structures to a set of common elements that are stored across multiple tables\.
+Traditional relational database management system \(RDBMS\) platforms store data in a normalized relational structure\.
+This structure reduces hierarchical data structures to a set of common elements that are stored across multiple tables\.
 The following schema is an example of a generic order\-entry application with supporting HR schema backing the operational and business support systems of a theoretical manufacturer\.

 ![\[Example RDBMS schema.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/RDBMS.png)

 RDBMS platforms use an ad hoc query language \(generally a flavor of SQL\) to generate or materialize views of the normalized data to support application\-layer access patterns\.

-For example, to generate a list of purchase order items sorted by the quantity in stock at all warehouses that can ship each item, you could issue the following query against the preceding schema:
+For example, to generate a list of purchase order items sorted by the quantity in stock at all warehouses that can ship each item, you could issue the following query against the preceding schema\.

 ```
 SELECT * FROM Orders